PoorRican/bimWorkshopDatabase/README.md

 # Editing Prompts for Parameter-Value Mode

+_**Update 2024-01-25**: The prompts have been moved.
+They can now be found in "db_builders/omniclass/prompts"._

 The prompts used to generate the parameters are "PARAMETER_PROMPT.txt" and "VALUE_PROMPT.txt".
-These files are located in the top-level.
+These files are located in "db_builders/omniclass/prompts".
 You can edit these files to change the prompts used to generate the parameters.

 The parameter prompt *needs* to have the `{omniclass}` placeholder in it.
 This is where the product/omniclass name will be inserted.